-Sternwheeler Riverboat Cruise in front of Fairbanks Princess Lodge in Fairbanks, Alaska
+Sternwheeler Riverboat Cruise in Fairbanks, Alaska

 Posted May 03, 2012

 Located in the Tanana Valley, Fairbanks was once a hotspot for the 20th century gold rush and is today the hub of Alaska's interior.
 Nicknamed the "Golden Heart City," Fairbanks exudes a light and quaint air, as many of the locals welcome visitors with warmth and hospitality.
-During the summer, the sun barely descends below the horizon, and this vibrant city is more than just a gateway for Alaska shore excursions to Denali National Park - it is the heart of The Last Frontier.
+During the summer, the sun barely descends below the horizon, and this vibrant city is more than just a gateway to Denali National Park - it is the heart of The Last Frontier.

 Fly to the Arctic Circle